brianschrameck/arlo-local/README.md

 An [alternative, more complex option](https://github.com/brianschrameck/arlo-cam-api#pairing-a-camera-to-your-own-basestation), if you don't want to use a hardware access point is to configure `hostapd` and `dhcpcd` to turn your Linux machine into an access point.
 You would then need to configure a static route between your main network where you run Scrypted and/or the Arlo Cam API, and the network subnet that the cameras would join.
 You could also run all of the software (Scrypted, Arlo Cam API, `hostapd`, `dhcpcd`) on a single machine.

+After setting up your Wi-Fi network, unplug your Arlo Base Station and give the cameras a few minutes to reconnect.
 You can tell when things are working when you tail your API server logs and can see registration and status messages for your camera.

 ### Plugin Configuration